malathit/malathit.github.io/_posts/2020-08-24-monitoring-my-spring-boot-app.md

 - prometheus
 - grafana
 category: devops
-excerpt: "101 tutorial on enabling monitoring for a sample spring-boot application"
+excerpt: "This post talks about  enabling monitoring for a sample spring-boot application.
+Using spring actuator the metrics are exposed from the application and then Prometheus server scrap the metrics.
+The metrics from Prometheus server is visualised in a grafana server by creating a custom dashboard."
 ---

 Monitoring is an essential feature once your app starts serving live traffic.
 With monitoring enabled, it is feasible to configure alerts which in turn triggers a mail notification, for example.
 The most popular monitoring stack is offered by `Prometheus and Grafana`.
 Let's see how we send the metrics provided by the spring boot actuator to prometheus and create dashboards in Grafana.